I spent the summer of 2020 in Mallorca. While there, I made it my goal to visit the best beaches on the island (no small feat, I tell ya!).

 Cala Deia is a rocky cove beach in the Tramuntana mountains, just outside the picturesque village of Deia.

-Take note: Parking here is a bit of a nightmare.
+Not too shabby, huh?
+Only thing: Parking here is a bit of a nightmare.
 We came later in the afternoon and managed to find a spot about 15-mins walking distance.
 But you might be better off parking in the village of Deia and walking.

 What to see close by: Valldemossa, Port de Soller, Soller, Fornalutx, Banyalbufar